-- Students must have at least a 2.0 high school GPA. - Students must have placement test scores for proper placement in math or English.
+- Students must have at least a 2.0 high school GPA. - Submit copy of a government issued ID. (updated September 2023) - Students must have placement test scores for proper placement in math or English.
 For specific score requirements, please refer to the Support Services section of this catalog. - The total number of high school and college instructional hours in one semester is not to exceed 19. - Steps to enroll: - a.
 Complete the non-degree application (available online at www.blueridgectc.edu), if you have a minimum of a 2.0 high school GPA. - b.
 Submit placement test scores or unofficial college transcripts for proper placement in certain courses requiring pre-requisites.
 If no placement scores are available, schedule a Placement Test at the Testing Center. - c.
-Submit a current unofficial transcript of high school courses taken. - Home-schooled students must also submit a letter of current registration from the county in which they are enrolled. - e.
+Submit a current unofficial transcript of high school courses taken. - d.
+Home-schooled students must also submit a letter of current registration from the county in which they are enrolled. - e.
 Submit all of the above together in one packet to the Admissions Office. - f.
 Pay the required tuition fee after registration.

 Note: All of the above paperwork is required once per academic year.
-Students continuing each semester may register through Bridge.
+Students continuing each semester may register through BRIDGE.